Dallas Car Accident Attorneys

 With a growing number of the population getting behind the wheel of a car to carry out day-to-day activities, it is no surprise that the subsequent number of car accidents that occur each year has reached a devastating rate.
 According to the National Highway Traffic Safety Administration (NHTSA), more than 6 million traffic accidents take place annually—leaving more than 40,000 dead as a result.

 In Texas alone, more than 3,300 people are killed in auto collisions every year, in addition to the countless others that suffer the lifelong consequences of a catastrophic injury.
 In the face of a life-altering injury, it is good to know that you have options.
-By reviewing the specific elements of your case with a car accident attorney in Dallas, you can improve your understanding of the rights you hold as an accident victim, and will be one step closer to obtaining the financial compensation that you deserve.
+By reviewing the specific elements of your case with a personal injury attorney in Dallas, you can improve your understanding of the rights you hold as an accident victim, and will be one step closer to obtaining the financial compensation that you deserve.

 How Long Do I Have to File a Claim?